tipi-build/docs/10-tipi-cache.md

 This naturally alone would results in correct but very slow compilation.
 That's why tipi.build provides a Global Build Cache connected to revision control.

-Each git revision is cached incrementally in a very space efficient _comprehensive pack_ file allowing the advantages of pre-built binaries and build from sources.
+Each git revision is cached incrementally in a very space efficient _comprehensive pack_ file combining the advantages of pre-built binaries and build from sources.

 ## Source mirroring